omriiii/potg/README.md

 * Make it so that each `label` and `input` don't have to be wrapped around a div'
 * Add more a modifier for all of the caption and a modifier to the `font-size`
 * Put two nested `ng-repeat`s where possible (left side of the menu)
-* Advanced menu with: font-size, color,
+* Advanced menu with: font-size, color, background config